Sirius Arts Centre

 Accessibility Note

 Our building has accessibility limitations.
-There are three steps to the front door and a temporary wheelchair ramp is available upon request.
+There are three steps to the front door, but a temporary wheelchair ramp is available upon request.
 Our toilets are accessed via stairs.
-Public toilets are beside the Titanic Experience, by The Promenade.

 Image description: A poster with the words ‘Paint and Sip’ in colourful text.

-Image description: An installation view depicting eight paintings.
+Image description: 1.
+An installation view depicting a screen displaying sculptures on top of a table.

 ie